fabpot/local-php-security-checker/README.md

 Local PHP Security Checker
 ==========================

-The Local PHP Security Checker is a command line tool that checks if your PHP application depends on PHP packages with known security vulnerabilities.
+The Local PHP Security Checker is a command line tool written in GO that checks if your PHP application depends on PHP packages with known security vulnerabilities.
 It uses the [Security Advisories Database][1] behind the scenes.